 - Salar Abdoh, Author of A Nearby Country Called Love

-Nick Otte’s writing has appeared in Boulevard, Electric Literature, i-D Magazine, Arts & Letters, The Baltimore Review, Tahoma Literary Review, Words Without Borders and elsewhere.
+Nick Otte’s writing has appeared in Boulevard, Electric Literature, i-D Magazine, Arts & Letters, The Baltimore Review, Words Without Borders and elsewhere.

 He was named runner-up in Boulevard’s 2023 Emerging Writer contest and was a finalist in the 2025 Adrift Short Story Competition.
 He was the recipient of the 2021 Jerome Lowell DeJure Prize in Creative Writing.
 He has also received a residency from Jentel Arts.